izanJG/IzanJG/README.md

 # 👨‍💻 Welcome to my GitHub
 <div align="justify">
 <h3>
 Hi there!
-I’m Izan, a Computer Engineering student of fourth year.
+I’m Izan, a Computer Engineer.
 I’m passionate about technology, software development, and how we can leverage computing to solve real-world problems.
-This repository showcases some of the projects I've worked during my academic journey.
+This repository showcases some of the projects I’ve worked on during my academic journey.
 </h3>
 </div>